 - (i) Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities. - (ii) Level 2: inputs other than quoted prices that are observable for the asset or liability, either directly (for example, as prices) or indirectly (for example, derived from prices). - (iii) Level 3: inputs for the asset or liability that are not based on observable market data.

-See Notes 7 and 8 for disclosure of the property, plant and equipment, right-of-use assets and investment property that are measured at fair value.
+See Notes 6 and 7 for disclosure of the right-of-use assets and investment properties that are measured at fair value.

 3.3 Fair value estimation (Continued)